 Properties and Composition of Type 201 Stainless Steel

 There are many different types of stainless steel, and each has its own unique composition and qualities.
 Depending on the chemical composition of the steel, it may be harder, stronger, or easier to work with than other types of steel.
 Some types of steel are magnetic, while other types are not.
 Different steels have different price points as well.

 What Is Type 201 Stainless Steel?

 Type 201 stainless steel is an alloy that contains half the nickel and more manganese and nitrogen than other popular steels.
 While it is less expensive than some other alloys (because of its low nickel content), it is not as easy to work or form.
-Type 201 is an austenitic metal because it is a non-magnetic stainless steel that contains high levels of chromium and nickel and low levels of carbon.
+Type 201 is an austenitic metal because it is non-magnetic stainless steel that contains high levels of chromium and nickel and low levels of carbon.

 Facts About Type 201 Stainless Steel

-- Type 201 is part of the 200 series of austenitic stainless steels.
+- Type 201 is part of the 200 series of austenitic stainless steel.
 Originally developed to conserve nickel, this family of stainless steels is characterized by low nickel content.

 - Type 201 can substitute for type 301 in many applications, but it's less resistant to corrosion than its counterpart, particularly in chemical environments.

 - Annealed, it is non-magnetic, but type 201 can become magnetic by cold working.
 Greater nitrogen content in type 201 provides higher yield strength and toughness than type 301 steel, especially at low temperatures.

 - Type 201 is not hardened by heat treatment and is annealed at 1850-1950 degrees Fahrenheit (1010-1066 degrees Celsius), followed by water quenching or rapid air cooling.